Ramsey transfer to semi-retractions: transfer by semi-retractions

-\begin{thm} Let $A$, $B$ be countably infinite structures in possibly different languages.
-Suppose $A$ is a semi-retraction of $B$.
-Furthermore, suppose $B$-indexed indiscernible sets have the modeling property. then $A$-indexed indiscernible sets have the modeling property. \end{thm}
+\begin{thm} Let $\A$ and $\B$ be any structures.
+Suppose that $\A$ is a semi-retraction of $\B$.
+Furthermore, suppose that $\B$-indexed indiscernible sets have the modeling property.
+Then $\A$-indexed indiscernible sets have the modeling property. \end{thm}